Maybe you’ve read about it on goop or heard about people flying to Paris for it. Tomorrow one of the Kardashian ladies will be gramming about it.

 When Drs.
 Lieberman and Parikh heard about this innovative procedure that sounds almost too good to be true, they lept at the chance to offer patients yet another option for wrinkle removal and facial lifting.
-The Sugar Thread Lift is actually everything it’s hyped up to be, and it even comes with a smaller price tag than a traditional facelift.

-So how does it work?
+So how does the Sugar Thread Lift work?

-The doctors implant or “thread” PDO (Polydiaxanone) dissolvable threads into the superficial layers of skin.
+The doctors implant or “thread” PDO (polydiaxanone) dissolvable threads into the superficial layers of skin.
 The patient’s own body then produces new bundles of collagen around the threads to lift the desired areas (anywhere on the body but usually around the jawline and neck).
-About 30 minutes later, patients leave with a little swelling and /or slight bruising, but return to normal activities almost immediately.
+About 30 minutes later, patients leave with a little swelling and slight bruising, but return to normal activities almost immediately.

-How long will it last?
+How long will Sugar Thread Lift results last?

 Polydioxonone is a complex sugar that naturally breaks down into carbon dioxide and water which are both are naturally excreted by the body with no adverse effects.
 Cardiologists have been using polydioxonone sutures in surgery for over 40 years.